 This appeal to the IPCC was rejected without explanation.
 The IPCC failed to carry out an independent investigation, limiting their review to the force’s complaint responses.
 The situation remains that due to serious non-disclosure issues and many unexplained inconsistencies in statements provided by various statutory authorities, the family have only been able to complain about specific matters already within their knowledge, rather than there being an investigation that would reveal the full circumstances.
 There are still too many unexplained factors surrounding Christopher’s death and lessons that will not be learned by those agencies who had a duty to safeguard and protect him.

 Although the IOPC agreed that these new findings from the police were wrong, they refused to take the matter any further or refer the case for independent investigation, simply concluding that the police had just reached the wrong conclusions.
-On two points only did the IOPC raise concerns with West Yorkshire Police: a/ that their door boarding policy (which currently leaves many vulnerable people at risk)required review, pointing out it was not in line with other forces’ policies, i.e., that a padlock is fitted so people can regain access, and b/that they gave an unsolicited and graphic description of the state of Christopher’s dead body in writing to his mother without warning.
+On two points only did the IOPC raise concerns with West Yorkshire Police: a/ that their door boarding policy (which currently leaves many vulnerable people at risk) required review, pointing out it was not in line with other forces’ policies, i.e., that a padlock is fitted so people can regain access, and b/

 West Yorkshire Police have still not responded to the IOPCs findings above.
 They maintain it was unnecessary to make any changes to their door boarding policy and have given no apology for the trauma caused to Christopher’s mother having to read about the state of her son’s decomposed body.

 There remain many unanswered questions and large gaps in Christopher’s case because there has been no comprehensive review of the case to establish the circumstances which led to Christopher having no functioning front door for 5 days and allowing him to fall prey to his murderer.